ElasticLINQ/ElasticLINQ/NOTES.md

 3. Facets
 4. Async<T>
 5. Caching
-6. Any other desired ElasticSearch operations
+6. Any other desired Elasticsearch operations

 ### Not supported; not recommended

-**Nested queries running multiple ElasticSearch requests**
+**Nested queries running multiple Elasticsearch requests**

 Very complex to do and breaks the explicit boundaries recommended in LINQ providers.